Ryangwaite/mc-speedrun/deployment/aws/README.md

 ## 3. Architecture
 ![AWS Architecture](./architecture-aws.drawio.png)

-### 3.1 API Gateway
+### 3.1 Application load balancer

-An *HTTP API* typed gateway with three integrations:
+An Application load balancer typed gateway with three targets:

-- **question-set-loader** - Receives multipart/form-data at `POST /question-set-upload`.
+- **question-set-loader** (*Lambda*) - Receives multipart/form-data at `POST /question-set-upload`.
 This facilatates client-side file upload.
+Note the maximum file upload + overhead is [1MB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html) as per limitations of this target type.
+With an API Gateway + Lambda integration this could increase to [10MB](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html).
-- **speed-run Service Fargate Cluster** - Receives `GET /speedrun` requests which get upgraded to WebSocket connections.
+- **speed-run** (*Fargate*)- Receives `GET /speedrun` requests which get upgraded to WebSocket connections.
-- **sign-on** - Receives `/signon` requests
+- **sign-on** (*Fargate*) - Receives `/signon` requests

 ### 3.2 Question Set Loader
-A lambda function that receives mutlipart/form-data from the the API gateway, processes it then writes it to Question Set Store (EFS)
+A lambda function that receives mutlipart/form-data from the the API gateway, processes it then writes it to Question Set Store (EFS).
+There is a 1MB limit on the uploaded file size.

 ### 3.3 Question Set Store
 An EFS file share mounted into each ECS.